A linking invariant for algebraic curves: Introduction

+The construction of our linking invariant can be roughly outlined as follows.
+Consider a reducible algebraic curve decomposed in two subcurves $\C$ and $\D$, and pick a topological cycle $\gamma$ in the subcurve $\C$.
+The basic idea is to consider the image of a certain coset of $\gamma$ in the first homology group of $\CC\PP^2\setminus\D$.
+More precisely, this set is regarded in the quotient of $\HH_1(\CC\PP^2\setminus\D)$ by an appropriate \emph{indeterminacy subgroup}~$\J_\C$, which controls the topological differences among the various cycles in the considered coset of~$\gamma$.
+This define the \emph{linking invariant of $\C$ with $\D$ along $\gamma$}, which is an invariant of the pair $(\CC\PP^2,\C\cup \D)$.

+Our construction thus builds on a rather elementary idea, and is not technically involved.
+Remarkable is rather the fact that it reveals quite efficient in practice, despite its apparent simplicity.
+We mention below several applications of the linking invariant on concrete examples of Zariski pairs of various natures.

-This linking invariant has a nice behaviour for some particular choice of curve or cycle.
-In the case of rational curves, that is, curves whose irreducible components have all genus $0$, we indeed observe that the linking set is simply a singleton.
-This allows us to prove the equivalence with the $\I$-invariant of~\cite{invariant} in the case of line arrangements.
-We also obtain a stronger version of the invariance theorem in the case of a cycle contained in a single irreducible component.
+This linking invariant has a nice behaviour for some particular choices of curve or cycle.
+In the case of rational curves, that is, curves whose irreducible components have all genus $0$, the linking invariant is indeed a single homology class rather than a coset.
+This allows us to prove the equivalence with the $\I$-invariant of~\cite{invariant} in the case of line arrangements.\\

-From a practical viewpoint, we also show how this invariant can be computed on concrete examples, using an adaptation of the braid monodromy.
-This makes a concrete connection between our invariant and the usual linking number of knot theory. \\
+From a practical viewpoint, we provide two methods of computation of this linking invariant.
+The first one is based on a topological construction using an adaptation of the braid monodromy.
+This makes a concrete connection between our invariant and the usual linking number of knot theory.
+The second method is algebraic and comes from the relation, observed in~\cite{GueShi}, between our linking invariant, the connected numbers and the splitting numbers introduced by Shirane in~\cite{shirane,shirane_connected}.